Sabatinca calliarcha: Description

 Meyrick described the adults of this species as follows:

 The wingspan of this species is approximately 1 cm.
 In comparison to other species in the Sabatinca genus the forewing pattern of S. calliarcha is more complex and variable.

 Distribution

 This species is endemic to New Zealand.
 This species is very wide spread being found in the northern parts of the North Island, that is the Waitākere and Coromandel ranges as well as Great Barrier Island, and in the South Island from Nelson down to the Southland and Fiordland.
 It has been hypothesised that these two populations have been separated for a long period of time.

 Behaviour

 Adults are on the wing from the end of September until the middle of January.
-Adult moths have been seen resting on algae covered stones where it's wing colouration ensures it is well camouflaged.
+Adult moths have been seen resting on algae covered stones where its wing colouration ensures it is well camouflaged.
 When disturbed it takes flight and comes to rest a short distance away.
 It is very difficult to see when on the wing.